-AEL's material market risk exposures are to its equity investments in AMIL, AmTrust Italia Srl and Collegiate Ltd, its foreign currency exposure to the Euro as a result of its Med Mal business, and the exposure of its predominantly fixed rate corporate bond investment portfolio to spread risk.
+AEL's material market risk exposures are concentration risk due to intra-group loans, foreign currency exposure to the Euro as a result of Med Mal business, and the exposure of its predominantly fixed rate corporate bond investment portfolio to spread risk.

-AEL operates a conservative investment strategy, investing primarily in fixed rate corporate bonds, money market deposits and cash.
+AEL operates a conservative investment strategy, investing primarily in fixed rate government and corporate bonds, money market deposits and cash.
 The Company has no appetite for investments in equities (other than wholly-owned subsidiaries) and complex investments such as derivatives.
 By investing in assets where the risk can be properly identified, measured, monitored, managed, controlled and reported on, the Company fulfils the Prudent Person Principle.

 Investment management is outsourced to another company within the group.
-A set of investment management guidelines has been drawn up, adherence to which is monitored by the Investment Management Committee.
+A set of investment management guidelines has been drawn up, adherence to which is monitored by the Investment Committee.